-What to Do if Your Water Heater is Leaking
+What to Do when Your Water Heater is Leaking

 There are a few things to keep in mind as you seek to investigate your water heater leak as safely as possible.

 Step One: Turn Off the Water

 If you don’t turn off the water supply, your water heater will just keep leaking.
 Turn off the water to give yourself some room to investigate the problem.

 You can do this by turning off the main water supply to your home, but it makes more sense to turn off the supply to your water heater, using the dedicated shutoff valve.
 There are a couple of different forms this valve might take: